Гіпоглікемія

 Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation and central nervous system dysfunction.
 In patients with diabetes who take insulin or antihyperglycemic treatment, hypoglycemia is common and is defined as a glucose level of ≤ 70 mg/dL.
-In contrast, hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome caused by various disorders or medications. it.
+In contrast, hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome caused by various disorders or medications.
 Diagnosis requires blood tests done at the time of symptoms or during a 72-hour fast.
 Treatment of hypoglycemia is provision of glucose combined with treatment of the underlying disorder.

 Most commonly, symptomatic hypoglycemia is a complication of medication treatment of diabetes mellitus with oral antihyperglycemics (especially sulfonylureas) and insulin.